ephico2real2/akamai-apache-cache-control-guide/akamai-bypass-cache-authentication.md

 ## Authentication-Specific Recommendations

-- Use **`bypass-cache`** for login/auth endpoints.
+- Use **`bypass-cache`** for login/authentication endpoints.
 - Use **`no-store`** for authenticated content.
-- Separate static and dynamic (authenticated) content paths to optimize performance.
+- Separate static and dynamic (authenticated) content paths for optimal performance.
 - Implement proper session management for robust access control.

 ---